Choir Trauma: Daniel Jones recommends Lauren Bousfield’s Avalon Vales

-To listen to an album by Lauren Bousfield (formerly Brock Bousfield) is to hear a symphony deconstructed, chopped into bits and reconstructed into cartoon devils that wheeze and lurch, yet somehow never lose their sense of beauty.
-Bousfield’s early work drifted wonderfully close to punk, his debut LP Attention Shoppers essentially an ADD-addled extension of his other collaborative project Strip Mall Seizures.
-Future work would abandon his spastic vocals to explore more symphonic and experimental compositions, though they never lost that mutant edge to them.
-His latest work, the (as of the time of this writing) unreleased Avalon Vales, is perhaps his most realized.
-It’s certainly his most beautiful.
+To listen to an album by Lauren Bousfield is to hear a symphony deconstructed, chopped into bits and reconstructed into cartoon devils that wheeze and lurch, yet somehow never lose their sense of beauty.
+Bousfield’s early work drifted wonderfully close to punk, her debut LP Attention Shoppers essentially an ADD-addled extension of her other collaborative project Strip Mall Seizures.
+Future work would abandon the spastic vocals to explore more symphonic and experimental compositions, though they never lost that mutant edge to them.
+Her latest work Avalon Vales, is perhaps her most realized.
+It’s certainly her most beautiful.

 What makes NDAD so captivating is how Bousfield reconceptualizes the way you might think to listen to songs.
 When you imagine a choir, you think of them as the focal point, the chorus.
 Bousfield turns them into the instrumental, and gives the whirling, shrill synths and breakbeats the true voice of the song.
-Avalon Vales once again showcases his deft manipulation of chamber music samples and the chaotic catchiness of his original structures, as well as (for the first time since his debut) his sensual-yet-innocent vocals.
+Avalon Vales once again showcases her deft manipulation of chamber music samples and the chaotic catchiness of her original structures, as well as (for the first time since her debut) her sensual-yet-innocent vocals.
 The result is the very definition of angelic: a beautiful mystery, asexual and frightening and holy.

 About six years ago, I was in a synthpunk band.
 You don’t need the name; we weren’t big.
 We were named after a Virgin Prunes song, for god’s sake.
 Still, I had the pleasure of playing with a lot of cool bands, including New Thrill Parade (pre-Water Borders), Sixteens, and SWFT WNGS (now Bestial Mouths): bands few music journalists would touch back then, now dark darlings ov thee bloglands.
-We even got to play the infamous SanFran leather club The Eagle.
+We even got to play the infamous SanFran leather club The Eagle, which for a Midwest kid is pretty amazing.
 Our finest moment, however, was playing with Strip Mall Seizures in a big punk house in Oakland.
 The following is a written excerpt from my tour diary, dated 2007:

 White Slave Trade show had gang violence; six shots fired not ten feet away from us, twelve more after we ran inside.
 No deaths!
 Listened to Snoop Dogg after, felt like a shrimpy sissy.